-As a quick, low cost and convenient way to obtain feedback, email is still one of the most popular channels to distribute a survey.
+As a quick, low cost and convenient way to obtain feedback, email is still one of the most popular channels to distribute an online survey.
 In this post we've put together some useful tips you can use to improve survey email response rates, and help you to achieve more of that all important feedback to help you make smarter decisions.

 With today’s busy inboxes it can be challenging for your message to be heard.
 While tactics such as identifying the best times to distribute your survey email and split testing subject lines can help to improve your open rates, there is still more you need to do to achieve better results.